Are your lousy competitors outranking your construction company’s website on Google?

 - Create content that helps people achieve their goals or avoid their problems.

-- Convert traffic into high-quality leads with opt-in offers (templates, checklists, white papers, industry reports, eBooks, buyers guides, etc.).
+- Convert traffic into high-quality leads with opt-in offers (templates, checklists, white papers, industry reports, eBooks, buyer guides, etc.).

 8. Build links to your site